KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_4.md

 5. Add recommendation
 6. Add more into scope and exclude scope

-The proposal must complete by tonight 12/03
+The proposal must be complete by tonight 12/03

 <br>
 <br>